jrie/ReLayX/README.md

 If you want to snap the item to the grid, you can press [SHIFT] to do so, this also snaps the container into the grid.

 To delete the container press [DELETE].
 To create a copy press [C] and [V] to paste it at the mouse cursor location, snapping can be used here too when holding [SHIFT] while pressing [V] once.

 #### Grouping
 If you have two or more containers, you can group them together.
 This can be done by selecting, another ungrouped (see the color when clicking on it) and holding [CONTROL] and left click onto it they now are grouped and change there colors when selected.

-Grouped items can be moved each by left click and drag or as whole by pressing [Y], [Y] is a toggle, no need to hold down the key - and move the mouse around, snapping using [SHIFT] is possible too.
+Grouped items can be moved each by left click and drag or as whole by pressing [Y or Z], [Y or Z] is a toggle, no need to hold down the key - and move the mouse around, snapping using [SHIFT] is possible too."

 To ungroup an item, select the grouped container and then click, while holding [CONTROL], on it again, its then ungrouped.
 This is also shown by its colors.